alexisbellido/dockerize-django/README.rst

   $ docker exec -it CONTAINER docker-entrypoint.sh collectstatic
   $ docker exec -it CONTAINER docker-entrypoint.sh shell
+  $ docker exec -it CONTAINER docker-entrypoint.sh pip freeze

+Note the example passing `pip freeze` as the last parameter uses docker-entrypoint.sh just to activate the Python environment.
+Also, the full path is optional because it should already be in the default $PATH but I'm still including it in some of the examples for clarity.

 Or you can ssh into the container, set the environment from the bash script and then run Django commands from there.